AlexEne/AlexEne.github.io/_posts/2020-08-17-webassembly-without-the-browser-part-1.md

 Here are a few scenarios where you would be able to use web-assembly outside of a browser:
 * A scripting language for a video game.
 * To run some code with minimal overhead as Fastly/Cloudflare are doing with their compute-at-edge scenarios.
 * To run some easy to update code on IoT devices safely and with minimal runtime overhead.
+* Extreamly fast programs in environments where you can't JIT for _reasons_.

 ## Prerequisites
 For the best experience in this adventure, I suggest using [Visual Studio Code](https://code.visualstudio.com/) as your IDE and install the following extensions: